JaqiKal/task-master/TESTING.md

 ### Bug-03

 In 'Menu To-Do-List' I select '2.
-List All tasks' and then hit enter to select 'sort by Task ID'. which results in fault message:
+List All tasks' and then hit enter to select 'sort by Task ID'. which results in the fault message:

 ![x](/documentation/images/wrap_text-fail.webp)

-It seemed the problem arised when attempting to wrap text that is not a string, specifically when task["To-Do"] is an integer or contains integer values that are not automatically converted to string types by the wrap_text function or the textwrap.wrap method within it.
+It seemed the problem arose when attempting to wrap text that is not a string, specifically when task["To-Do"] is an integer or contains integer values that are not automatically converted to string types by the wrap_text function or the textwrap.wrap method within it.
 I assumed this likely happens if a task's "To-Do" field is purely numeric and not explicitly cast to a string before being passed to wrap_text.

 ### Solution Bug-03
-Edit: In later version, lib textwrap was removed and a function refactored with custom code, which still converts to string.
+Edit: In a later version, lib textwrap was removed and a function was refactored with custom code, which still converts to string.

 I assumed that the most direct way to solve this issue was to ensure that any value passed to wrap_text was explicitly converted to a string, regardless of its original type.
 I modified the wrap_text function to automatically convert its input to a string, ensuring compatibility with all types of input.